Piogre/SummaXR-Custom-Vanilla/acknowledgements.md

-The Acknoledgements file for Piogre's SummaXR Vanilla Adapter Build 1.19v1.2 is pasted below.
+The Acknoledgements file for Piogre's SummaXR Vanilla Adapter Build 1.20v1.1 is pasted below.
 This pack might not contain resources pertaining to all acknowledgements listed here.
-They have all been copied jsut in case.
+They have all been copied just in case.

 -------------------

+# This file is identical across both the regular release, and the compiled release that includes the base painterly continuation pack.
+# The regular release may not contain files by all the below contributors, but it is intended to be run atop a base pack which does.

 # Included here is as full a list I can find of contributors: